All posts

 • Store a codebase index privately; publish a sanitized weekly activity digest to execs.

-When client NDAs block detail, we publish two synced outputs: an internal weekly activity digest with full commit scopes, and an external read-only repo digest that redacts secrets but preserves intent, owners, and dates.
+::callout When client NDAs block detail, we publish two synced outputs: an internal weekly activity digest with full commit scopes, and an external read-only repo digest that redacts secrets but preserves intent, owners, and dates.
 This keeps accountability without exposing sensitive diffs.
-See how we do it: /blog/git-activity-digest-for-founders-see-what-shipped
+See how we do it: /blog/git-activity-digest-for-founders-see-what-shipped ::

 Next steps: pilot the digest with one team this week